awsdocs/aws-cloud9-user-guide/doc_source/sample-aws-cli.md

 Each time you use the AWS CLI or the aws\-shell to call an AWS service, you must provide a set of credentials with the call\.
 These credentials determine whether the AWS CLI or the aws\-shell has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

 If you are using an AWS Cloud9 EC2 development environment, you can skip ahead to [Step 3: Run Some Basic Commands with the AWS CLI or the aws\-shell in Your Environment](#sample-aws-cli-run)\.
 This is because credentials are already set up in an EC2 environment\.
-For more information, see [AWS Managed Temporary Credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials)\.
+For more information, see [AWS managed temporary credentials](how-cloud9-with-iam.md#sec-auth-and-access-control-temporary-managed-credentials)\.

 If you are not using an EC2 environment, you must manually store your credentials within the environment\.
 To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.